What the Hell is the Fed's Dot Plot? (And Why It's Secretly Running Your Real Estate Deals)

 What the Dot Plot Actually Is

 The Federal Reserve has 19 members who vote on or advise on interest rate policy.
-Four times a year — after the Fed's policy meetings — they each submit a projection: where do they think the federal funds rate will be at the end of this year?
+Four times a year, after their policy meetings, each one submits a projection: where do they think the federal funds rate will be at year-end?
 Next year?
 The year after?
 Each projection shows up as a dot on a chart.
-One dot per member, per year.
 That scatter of dots is the dot plot.

-It's not a promise.
-Not a target.
-Just 19 people's best guess.
-But here's the thing — the market treats it like a forecast.
-When 12 of those dots cluster at 4.5% for year-end and the current rate is 5.25%, bond traders start pricing in rate cuts.
+It's not a promise or a target — just 19 people's best guess.
+But the market treats it like a forecast.
+When 12 of those dots cluster at 4.5% and the current rate is 5.25%, bond traders start pricing in rate cuts.
 Mortgage rates follow.
 Your cap rate, your cash flow, your DSCR — they all shift before the Fed lifts a finger.

 For real estate investors, that means your LTV assumptions, your DSCR stress tests, and your vacancy rate buffers all depend on financing costs.
 When the dot plot shifts, financing costs shift.
-Your deal math shifts with it.
 A property that penciled at 6.5% might not pencil at 7%.
-Your cap rate spread — the gap between your cap rate and your financing cost — narrows.
+Your cap rate spread narrows.
 Deals that looked solid start to look thin.
-That's the dot plot talking.

 Real Example: September 2024